anujdutt9/Feature-Selection-for-Machine-Learning/README.md

-# Feature Selection in Machine Learning
+# Feature Selection for Machine Learning

 ***This repository contains the code for three main methods in Machine Learning for Feature Selection i.e. Filter Methods, Wrapper Methods and Embedded Methods.
 All code is written in Python 3.***